 “Retention problems sneak up on you.
 You need to be actively monitoring retention cohorts even when retention is going up and to the right” – Dan Wolchonok, former Director of Growth & Analytics at Hubspot

-Brands expect 200% higher chances of market share, who spent more on retention marketing.
+Brands expect 200% higher chances of market share and spend more on retention marketing.

 According to a survey, the maximum growth is driven by customer retention followed by acquisition and other parameters.